circularlizard/OSM-Tools/docs/seee-testing-plan.md

 # SEEE Testing Implementation Plan

+## 0. Specification Prerequisite

+- **Problem:** `docs/SPECIFICATION.md` currently lists requirements without stable identifiers, making it impossible to trace Gherkin scenarios back to source requirements.
+- **Action:** Refactor the specification so every requirement (feature, sub-feature, acceptance rule) carries a unique identifier (e.g., `REQ-DASH-01`) following a consistent naming scheme.
+- **Deliverables:**
+  1. Introduce numbering + IDs within each section of the specification.
+  2. Add an appendix table mapping legacy descriptions to new IDs.
+  3. Document the ID format in `/seee-rules-testing` so future authors stay consistent.
+- **Gate:** No BDD migration work starts until the updated specification has been reviewed and merged.

 ## 1. Objectives

 - Establish measurable confidence in the SEEE Dashboard by combining numerical, functional, and mutation coverage.